 Tuxedo Shirt Collar Styles

-The collar of your tuxedo shirt cannot be overlooked—figuratively speaking, and also literally, because your shirt collar frames your face.
-And people tend to glance toward faces when they’re not looking at their phones, so y’know, it’s important.
+Your tuxedo shirt collar cannot be overlooked—figuratively speaking, and also literally, because the shirt collar frames your face.
+And people tend to glance toward faces when they’re not looking at their phones, so it’s important.

 WING TIP COLLAR SHIRT